rackerlabs/design-system/_component_design/actions-menu.md

 ## Specifications

-Use the following specifications when you construct actions menus.
+Use the following specifications when you construct an actions menu.

-Section headers in the menu are optional.
-They are used if clarity is needed, or if there are more than seven actions in the list.

-There are 8px of space between each section.

-Minimum menu width is 10 rem.
-Maximum menu width is 20 rem.

-If an action name is longer than the length of the button the menu can extend beyond the right side of the button.

-If an action label is too long, truncate the text, and show the full name on hover.

 {% endcolumn %}